CodeDad70/CodeDad70.github.io/_posts/2017-05-25-why_i_decided_to_code_or_how_i_learned_to_stop_worrying_and_love_the_code.markdown

 I felt like I needed to pivot again.
 After a lot of thought and research I decided to quit being afraid and embrace the code.

 I am more than a bit nervous.
 It still feels daunting.
-I hit some of these labs and a voice in my head starts going "you're screwed dude, you are in over your head !"
-But I just keep plugging away at it and chipping away at it.
+I hit some of these labs and a voice in my head starts going "you're screwed dude, you are in over your head !
+Old dog new tricks blah blah"  But I just keep plugging away at it and chipping away at it.
 I know it will be hard - but that's okay, hard work doesn't scare me.
 I can feel myself learning and it feels good.

 I will learn to stop worrying and love the code !